All content was accurate at the time of publication. Check issuer's site for most up to date information.

 Think about it: you could be flying from the US to Europe, but instead of just connecting through a major hub like Amsterdam or Istanbul, you could actually spend a couple of days exploring those cities before continuing on to your final destination.
 It’s like getting two vacations for the price of one (or at least for the price of one flight!).

 Not all airlines offer free stopovers, and the rules can vary quite a bit between different programs.
 Some airlines might allow one free stopover per round-trip itinerary, while others allow more.
 There might also be restrictions on where you can stop over or how long you can stay.
+But when you can take advantage of free stopovers, it can be an incredible way to see more of the world without spending extra points or money on additional flights.
+It’s definitely something to keep in mind when you’re planning your next award trip!

 Tools to Use for Airline Points Redemptions